-OrderCloud provides rich support for modeling a typical B2B organization.
+OrderCloud provides rich support for modeling B2B, B2C, or B2X organizations.
 Within each organization there is a common hierarchy that is central to controlling the relationship between users and data.

-The following diagram depicts the B2B organization hierarchy as represented by OrderCloud:
+The following diagram depicts the organizational hierarchy as represented by OrderCloud:

-At the highest level is the seller organization; meaning, data is not meant to be shared from seller to seller.
-Ultimately a seller organization exists to own and manage the users, catalogs, and orders within it.
-The administrators who maintain the buyers' functions (for example customer service representatives or catalog/product managers) are termed seller users and belong directly to the seller organization.
+At the highest level is the Marketplace; meaning, data is not meant to be shared between multiple Marketplaces.
+Ultimately a Marketplace exists to own and manage the users, catalogs, and orders within it.
+The administrators who maintain the buyers' functions (for example customer service representatives or catalog/product managers) are termed Marketplace Owners and belong directly to the Marketplace.

-As stated earlier, the seller is the root node of any OrderCloud solution whose main purpose is to maintain the buyers' functions.
+As stated earlier, the Marketplace is the root entity of any OrderCloud solution whose main purpose is to maintain the buyers' functions.
 Typical functions include but are not limited to: Managing products and prices, creating and setting approval rules, defining available shipping and billing addresses for buyer users, and so on.

-Each seller organization can contain multiple buyers.
-These entities do exactly what you might think, they buy products from the seller.
+Each Marketplace can contain multiple buyers.
+These entities do exactly what you might think: they buy products from the marketplace.
 There are various ways that buyers can be configured.
 For instance, OrderCloud supports buyer networks; imagine a franchise or marketplace use case where many buyer companies have access to the same buying experience.
 Alternatively, you can create an independent login for each buyer company to custom tailor a unique buyer experience for each company.

-Similar to buyers, sellers can contain more than one supplier.
+Similar to buyers, marketplaces can contain more than one supplier.
 They exist on the same hierarchical plane as buyers; however, their purpose is generally geared towards order fulfillment.
-Unlike sellers and buyers, suppliers are not required to create a functional OrderCloud solution.
+Unlike MPOs and buyers, suppliers are not required to create a functional OrderCloud solution.